johnnynines/excel-data-merge/README.md

 A native macOS application for extracting and merging selected data from multiple Excel files contained in a ZIP archive.

-> **Note**: This application is designed specifically for macOS and features a native interface.
-The PyQt5 implementation provides superior macOS integration with proper dark mode support and Retina display compatibility.

 ## Overview

-This repository contains three implementations of the Excel Data Extractor:
+This repository contains two implementations of the Excel Data Extractor:

 1. **PyQt5 Desktop Application** (`excel_extractor_qt.py`) - A native macOS desktop application with a graphical user interface, optimized specifically for macOS with proper dark mode support and Retina display compatibility
 2. **Command-Line Version** (`excel_extractor_cli.py`) - A command-line interface for batch processing or script integration
-3. **wxPython Desktop Application** (`excel_extractor_wx.py`) - Alternative implementation using wxPython (deprecated, kept for reference)

 The application allows you to:
 - Extract Excel files from a ZIP archive